johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - No one can have everything that they want, but than CAN not want what they dont have and then happily put to use what they do have
   (Wanting less is a short cut to being rich)

-- When doing good deeds on the right things, who cares about the priase you recieve?
+- When doing good deeds on the right things, who cares about the praise you receive?
-  The praise shouldnt be why you do whats right or why you help someone out.
+  The praise shouldn't be why you do whats right or why you help someone out.
   You do it b/c you control it and its they right/honest thing to do.

 - "Never be overheard complaining, even to yourself" Markus Aurelius Things could not have been otherwise.
-Dont get upset about what happens, repond.
+Dont get upset about what happens, respond.
    Can use complaints as a barometer or flag for when your too attached.

 # Don't Lie!
 (Evil only possible through lies)